 Chapter 4 - Winter Is Coming

-The Great Hall of Winterfell was still loud with music and laughter when Lord Eddard Stark stepped back inside, but something in him had changed.
-The shadows seemed to cling to him a little more closely; the weight on his shoulders had doubled since he had spoken with the stranger named Manny.
+The Great Hall of Winterfell was still loud with music and laughter when Lord Eddard Stark stepped back inside but something in him had changed.
+The weight on his shoulders had increased significantly since he had spoken with the stranger named Matt.

-Before the feast, Ned Stark had worn the face of a lord hosting his bannermen with quiet dignity.
-Now he wore the face of a man carrying a truth that did not belong in mortal hands.
+Before, when the feast started, Ned Stark had worn the face of a victorious lord hosting his bannermen with quiet dignity.
+Now he wore the face of a man carrying a truth that should not belong in other hands and a future which should not be known to normal people.

-A few lords noticed first — Robett Glover paused with a cup halfway to his lips; Lord Karstark's brows knitted together as he whispered something to his sons.
+A few of the lords noticed it at first.
+Lord Glover paused with a cup halfway to his lips.
+Lord Karstark's brows knitted together as he whispered something to his sons.
 Soon the change in atmosphere spread like a cold breath across the room.
-Laughter died quicker; conversations grew hushed.
+Laughter died quickly and conversations grew hushed.
 Even the serving girls slowed, casting uncertain glances at their lord.

 Ned stood tall and tried not to reveal the storm in his chest.
 He lifted his voice, firm but calm.